 400. That’s the number of physicians that die by suicide each year.
 Two graduating medical school classes worth of physicians lost to burnout, depression, and the overwhelming pressure of being in medicine.
 Not only that, there’s an estimated 13% of total physicians that have suicidal ideation.
 What’s worse, this was before the COVID 19 pandemic.
-Before our healthcare system was pushed to the absolute brink.
+Before our healthcare system was pushed to the absolute brink, burnout in medicine has been an ongoing issue for as long as we can remember.
 Before clinicians had to see record numbers of patients dying.
 You can imagine how this number can and most likely will spike soon, especially during such troubling times.

 Lorna had no prior mental health issues or a history of depression or anxiety, yet after these events, she was hospitalized for mental health concerns for 11 days.
 Five days after discharge, she died by suicide on April 26, 2020.

-The intense scrutiny that follows seeking mental health help prevents so many clinicians from raising their hand, which is exactly what happened with Lorna (despite being in a state that does not ask about mental health conditions on state licensure applications).
+The intense scrutiny that follows seeking mental health help prevents so many clinicians from raising their hand and stops them from exploring physician burnout treatment – which is exactly what happened to Lorna (despite being in a state that does not ask about mental health conditions on state licensure applications).
 Jennifer and I founded the Dr. Lorna Breen Heroes’ Foundation to reduce burnout of health care professionals and safeguard their well-being and job satisfaction.
 We envision a world where seeking mental health services is universally viewed as a sign of strength for health care professionals.
-Now, more than ever, every one of us needs to sound the alarm and raise awareness of the elevated rates of burnout, depression, anxiety, and suicide that our front-line workers face and the absolute necessity of being able to get help when and where you need it.
+Now, more than ever, every one of us needs to sound the alarm and raise awareness of the elevated rates of burnout in medicine and clinician depression, anxiety, and suicide that our front-line workers face and the absolute necessity of being able to get help when and where you need it.
 To start, let’s focus on three actions to help respond to the profound stressors that so many are feeling at the clinical front line:

 2. Learn about it and talk openly about it.
 Opening up to a colleague about personal challenges can help.
 There’s a stigma in medicine regarding mental health in medicine; clinicians are overworked and see tragedy, and yet are expected to handle this without complaint or support.
 It’s to the point that this expectation leaves many silent to avoid having to report their challenges during credentialing or licensing or a fear of looking weak.
 This stigma makes it imperative to l understand health care workers’ burdens.
 By speaking out, we can diminish this stigma and normalize getting help when it’s needed.